megahealth/TestBleLib/README.md

 targetSdkVersion 28
 - It is recommended to refer to the demo source code and run the experience

+## Wearing Test
+ 1. Switch to liveSPO2 mode
+ 2. onV2LiveSpoLive() will return MegaV2LiveSpoLive data
+ 3. Guide user to pose the specified gestures.
+If the user wears the ring correctly: accY = 0 when fingers point to the ground; accZ = 0 when Palms up.

 # Remarks
 - Please view the output information with the android studio console